a1928375/Bank-Heist/README.md

 Then the mass limit and the taken objects are just a number and a string list respectively:

             limit = 20

             taken = [ "mask", "urn" ]

-Write a Python procedure heistvalid(available,limit,taken) that returns True (the boolean value True, not the string "True") if the objects  in the list `taken' have a total mass less than or equal to the limit.
-In addition, write a Python procedure heisttotal(available,limit,taken) that returns the total value (as a number) of the objects in the list `taken'.
+Write a Python procedure heistvalid(available,limit,taken) that returns True (the boolean value True, not the string "True") if the objects  in the list 'taken' have a total mass less than or equal to the limit.
+In addition, write a Python procedure heisttotal(available,limit,taken) that returns the total value (as a number) of the objects in the list 'taken'.
 This problem is meant to provide practice for *list comprehensions*.
 Make the body each of your procedures *at most one line long*.
 Hint: sum([1,2,3]) == 6